dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 #### Continuous variables

-Plotting a histogram for the continuous variables show a high positive skewness with a bunch outliers extending the tail towards the right.
-We can remove these outliers using some Z-score calculation.
+Plotting a histogram for the continuous variables show a high positive skewness.
+We can correct this by removing the outliers using some Z-score calculation.

 ![Continuous Variables](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Continuous_Variables.png)

-The resultant histogram shows clear improvement in the normality of the data.
+After the outliers are removed, the resultant histogram shows clear improvement in the normality of the data.
 We will take this forward to fit the model.

 ![Continuous Variables 2](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Continuous_Variables_2.png)